jimporter/bfg9000/doc/user/reference.md

 variable](environment-vars.md#compilation-variables) (e.g. `CC`) for the
 relevant language.

+!!! note
+    When passing options to the linker via `link_options`, these options will be passed to whatever executable is typically used to link object files for the source language; in particular, this means that when using a tool like GCC to build your project, any linker options that need to be forwarded on to `ld` should be prepended with `'-Wl,'`.

 ### library(*name*, [*files*, ..., [*extra_deps*], [*description*]]) { #library }
 Availability: `build.bfg`
 {: .subtitle}